 If you’re a North Carolina real estate broker looking to take your career to the next level, you may be wondering how to become a broker-in-charge.
-The broker-in-charge license category is a higher level where brokers can supervise other brokers—and earn more money.
-So, does it take to become a broker-in-charge?
-This article has everything you need to know about becoming a broker-in-charge in North Carolina.
+The broker-in-charge license category is a higher level where brokers can supervise other brokers—and potentially earn more money.
+So, what does it take to become a broker-in-charge?
+This article has everything you need to know about how to become eligible to be a broker-in-charge in North Carolina.

 Before you can become a broker-in-charge (BIC), you must obtain BIC eligible status.
 In order to achieve this status, a broker must:

 1.)
 Hold a “full” broker license (not provisional) on active status;

 2.)
 Have acquired at least 2 years of full-time or 4 years of part-time real estate brokerage experience within the previous 5 years or be a North Carolina licensed attorney with a practice that consisted primarily of handling real estate closings and related matters in North Carolina for 3 years immediately preceding application;

 3.)
 Submit the Request for BIC Eligible Status and/or BIC Designation form (REC 2.25);

 4.)
 Complete the Commission’s 12-hour Broker-in-Charge Course no earlier than one year prior to and no later than 120 days after submission of form REC 2.25.